adoptium/aqa-tests/external/camel/README.md

 To run any AQA tests locally, you follow the same pattern:
 0. Ensure your test machine is set up with [test prereqs](https://github.com/AdoptOpenJDK/openjdk-tests/blob/master/doc/Prerequisites.md).
 For external tests, you do need Docker installed.

-1. Download/unpack the SDK that you want test to your test machine.
+1. Download/unpack the SDK that you want to test to your test machine.

 2. `export TEST_JDK_HOME=</pathToWhereYouInstalledSDK>`
 3. `git clone https://github.com/AdoptOpenJDK/openjdk-tests.git`